LittleNogueira/springraphql/README.md

 ```

-Congratulations, app is ready to use :tada:	:confetti_ball: :balloon:
+Congratulations, app is ready to use in <a target="_blank">http://localhost:8080/graphiql</a> :tada:	:confetti_ball: :balloon:

 ### Queries for GraphQL